What is Social Assistance?

 Panel Presentation on Social Assistance since the Termination of CAP

-2015 Conference of the Canadian Association for Social Work Education
+2015 Canadian Association for Social Work Education (CASWE) Conference

 On June 3, 2015, the Centre for Studies in Poverty and Social Citizenship of the School of Social Work, sponsored a panel discussion on social assistance during the 2015 conference of the Canadian Association for Social Work Education.
 The goal of the panel discussion was to examine the issue of concern to social policy researchers that Canada has had no national standards on social assistance since the termination of the Canada Assistance Plan in 1996.